How to influence CTC Policy

 Call for motions

 Members are notified that motions for the AGM must be received by the Chief Executive at CTC Head Office no later than 1st February of each year.
 Motions must be in writing and accompanied by the name and signature of a proposer and seconder who must both be full CTC members.
 Anyone requiring help or advice on motions is encouraged to contact their national councillor or the Chief Executive.
-Copies of standing orders for the AGM and the CTC Articles of Association are available on request and can be seen on the CTC web site in the “About CTC” area.
+Copies of standing orders for the AGM are available on request and the CTC Articles of Association can be seen on the CTC web site in the “About CTC” area.